AnonymousAuthors007/ConfidenceGradientsMOCU/README.md

 # ConfidenceGradientsMOCU
-This is the anonymous shared repository for the submitted paper.
+This is the anonymous shared repository for the submission of Confidence Gradient-based MOCU.